-The 16 state laws that are listed in the five sections are essential to save lives, prevent injuries, and reduce health care and other costs.
+Even with the future potential of driverless cars, a mixed fleet will be on the roads for many years to come.
+It is therefore imperative that the 16 state laws listed in the five sections be advanced to save lives, prevent injuries, and reduce health care and other costs.
 These 16 laws do not comprise the entire list of effective public policy interventions states should take to reduce motor vehicle deaths and injuries.
 Background information about each law is provided in the respective sections throughout the report.
-The statistical data on fatalities are based on 2016 Fatality Analysis Reporting System (FARS) data, except as otherwise indicated.

-At the time of publication, injury data for 2016 was not available.
+The statistical data on fatalities are based on 2017 Fatality Analysis Reporting System (FARS) data, except as otherwise indicated.
+At the time of publication, injury data for 2017 was not available.
+Additionally, in 2016, NHTSA changed the crash and injury estimates to be based on the modernized data collection system.
+Due to that change, a direct comparison between injury and crash estimates from 2016 and newer data with older data cannot be made.

 States are rated only on whether they have adopted a specific law, not on other aspects or measures of an effective highway safety program.

-A definition of each law as used by Advocates for purposes of this report can be found on pages 12-13.
+A definition of each law as used by Advocates for purposes of this report can be found on pages 11-12.

 Each issue section has a state law chart, in alphabetical order, with each state's rating.
-The section ratings result in an overall rating, and overall state ratings on pages 40-51 fall into three groupings:
+The section ratings result in an overall rating, and overall state ratings on pages 39-50 fall into three groupings: